-There also seems to be some confusion of the Qur’an in regards to Allah (swt) knowledge of it, Whereas the attributes of Speaking and Knowledge are both eternal.
+There also seems to be some confusion of the Qur’an in regards to Allah (swt) knowledge of it, Whereas there is an attempt to equate the attributes of Speaking and Knowledge as being both eternal.

 There is no evidence in the Qur’an to call the It ‘Kalam al-nafsi’.

 We affirm the attribute of “speech” for Allah (swt) as Imam Diya al-Din ‘Abd al-Aziza Thamini (raheemullah), says in his Mu’alim:

 “Know that speech is sometimes referred to Allah in the meaning of negating dumbness of Him, and it then to be understood as an essential attribute in the way of such attributes.
 And sometimes it is referred to Him in the sense of its being one of His actions, and it is then to be understood as such.
 So the meaning of His being Speaking, according to the first interpretation, is that He is not dumb; and according to the second that He is a Creator of Speech.”
 Source: (Ma’alim al-din (Oman: Wizarat al-Turath al-Qawmi wa l-Thaqafah, 1st edition 2:9.)